-- Staff should never promise a child that they will not tell anyone about an allegation, as this may not be in the child's best interests. - Staff who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts. - Timely information sharing is essential to effective safeguarding. - Information must only be shared on a 'need-to-know' basis, but consent is not required to share information if a child is suffering, or at risk of, serious harm.4
+- Staff should never promise a child that they will not tell anyone about an allegation, as this may not be in the child's best interests. - Staff who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts. - Timely information sharing is essential to effective safeguarding.
+This includes the transference of child protection files from one school to another, which should be completed within five days. - Information must only be shared on a 'need-to-know' basis, but consent is not required to share information if a child is suffering, or at risk of, serious harm.3

-4 See Working Together to Safeguard Children (2018), pages 18-22 for more information.
+3 See Working Together to Safeguard Children (2018), pages 18-22 for more information.

-7. Roles and responsibilities
+6. Roles and responsibilities

-7.1 EMAT Trustees and Local Advisory Boards
+6.1 EMAT Trustees and Local Advisory Boards

-EMAT's Trustees have a strategic leadership responsibility for the trust's safeguarding arrangements.
+EMAT's Trustees have a strategic leadership responsibility for the Trust's safeguarding arrangements.
 Trustees delegate the monitoring of safeguarding in schools to the Local Advisory Board (LAB).
-The LAB will appoint Governor Safeguarding Lead to monitor the effectiveness of this policy in conjunction with the full Local Advisory Board.
+The LAB will appoint a Governor Safeguarding Lead to monitor the effectiveness of this policy in conjunction with the full Local Advisory Board.
 This is always a different person from the DSL.
 The Governor Safeguarding Lead is detailed on the front page.

 Governors and EMAT's Trustees will ensure that there are mechanisms in place to assist staff in understanding and discharging their statutory safeguarding roles and responsibilities.
 Governors will ensure that the school is working with local safeguarding partners and that the school contributes to multi-agency working, adhering to Working Together to Safeguard Children (2018).
-All those involved in governance will read KCSIE (2021) and a record will be kept of this.
+All those involved in governance will read KCSIE (2023) and a record will be kept of this.

-Part 2 of KCSIE (2021) sets out the responsibilities of governing bodies and our school governors will adhere to this guidance at all times.
+Part 2 of KCSIE (2023) sets out the responsibilities of governing bodies and our school governors will adhere to this guidance at all times.
 As part of these responsibilities the governors will;